 Trout are freshwater fish that live in rivers, streams, lakes, ponds, and other bodies of water.
 They’re closely related to salmon and char.
 A brown trout belongs to a single species, but it’s so varied and adaptable that it’s often divided into many different species.

 Brown trout can grow as large as 40 pounds.
 Trout are aggressive fish that eat other fish.
 A big brown trout was caught in March 2013 and weighed over 40 pounds.

-Trout are fish that grow bigger after being caught.
+Trout are fish that grow rapidly if there is an abundance of food in waterways in which they live.
 Research shows that it’s harder to catch brown trout than other types of trout.
-The best time to catch trout is right before a storm.
-Trout have a brain about the size of a peapod.
+The best time to catch trout and many other fish species is right before a storm or rain event.

 Trout Fishing Regulations

 Just because trout are fairly easy to catch doesn’t mean they’re not regulated.
 Knowing how to fish means understanding the rules of fishing.

 You may need to obtain a fishing license in specific locations.
 There might be additional rules in place for things like how long the fish you catch must be or the daily limit for trout.